China defends initial response to chemical fires after port blasts

 “At that point no one knew, it wasn’t that the fire fighters were stupid,” Lei said, adding that it was a large warehouse and they didn’t know the exact location of the calcium carbide.

 CCTV reported that 13 fire fighters were still missing.
-Xinhua said earlier that 66 firefighters were among the hundreds of people hospitalised.
+Xinhua said earlier that 66 firefighters were among the hundreds of people hospitalized.

 David Leggett, a chemical safety expert based in California, told Reuters the acetylene explosion could have detonated the ammonium nitrate.
 The two blasts were about 30 seconds apart, the second much larger than the first.